 Your water heater is probably the most underappreciated machine in your home.
-Really – without a water heater, you couldn’t have any of these perks:
+Really – without your water heater, you couldn’t have any of these perks:

 - Warm showers

 - Toasty baths

 Given the significance of the water heater, do you truly know enough about it?
 We’re here with a few things to keep in mind when it comes to replacing, maintaining, and servicing your water heater.

 The usual lifespan of residential water heaters is about ten to twelve years.